Hodge Hill

 Hodge Hill is an area 4 miles east of Birmingham City Centre, England.
 It is also a council constituency, managed by its own district committee.
 The MP of Hodge Hill is currently Liam Byrne.

 The constituency includes the smaller constituency ward and the wards of Bordesley Green, Shard End and Washwood Heath.

 Politics

-Hodge Hill is in the larger constituency of the same name.
+Hodge Hill is in the larger Birmingham Hodge Hill and Solihull North constituency.

 The Hodge Hill ward is currently represented by three councillors on Birmingham City Council.
 The ward has a Ward Support Officer.

 Geography

 The boundaries of the Hodge Hill Ward are defined by the M6 motorway to the north and A4040 outer circle to the west.

 Hodge Hill Common and the Cole Valley, which are covered by the Kingfisher Country Park, are major areas of open space within the ward.

 Population

 The 2001 Population Census recorded 24,825 people living within the ward with a population density of 4,566 people per km2 compared with 3,649 people per km2 for Birmingham.
 Ethnic minorities represent 13.9% (3,442) of the ward's population as opposed to 29.6% for Birmingham in general.